-of floods or debris flows in severely burned areas may persist In areas that have been severely burned, post-wildfire risks may last for two years or more.
-However, the increased risk much longer.
+In areas that have been severely burned, post-wildfire risks may last for two years or more.
+However, the increased risk of floods or debris flows in severely burned areas may persist much longer.

-After two or three years, the regrowth of vegetation and educed water repellency of the soil should lower the risk considerably.
+After two or three years, the regrowth of vegetation and reduced water repellency of the soil should lower the risk considerably.